 Enrollment is open to eligible individuals, unless a prerequisite is noted in the course description.

-Beginning February 20, 2014, visiting summer students using DePaul’s online application will have access to a shortened version.
+Visiting summer students will have access to a shortened version of DePaul's online application.
 (This does not apply to the Common App.)
 The new streamlined process includes:

 - Waived application fee